Diocese of Batouri

 The Roman Catholic Diocese of Batouri (Baturien(sis)) is a diocese located in the city of Batouri in the ecclesiastical province of Bertoua in Cameroon.
-Its seat is the Cathédrale Notre-Dame in Batouri.It has an area of 15,981 square kilometers, with 205,000 inhabitants (47,000 Catholics), 11 parishes, 27 priests (21 diocesan, 2 religious, and 4 Fidei donum), 13 religious brothers, 17 seminarians, and 31 religious sisters.
+Its seat is the Cathédrale Notre-Dame in Batouri.It has an area of 15,951 square kilometers, with 220,000 inhabitants (50,400 Catholics), 18 parishes, 41 priests (35 diocesan, 6 religious), 17 religious brothers, and 45 religious sisters.